-Crewe Road residents raise concerns after food stand in the area gets held at gunpointt
+Crewe Road residents raise concerns after food stand in the area gets held at gunpoint

 “A life of prayer with God is what these people who are being robbed need, God said they are unholy,” said Ms. Blackman.

-Cayman 27 reach out to Chef John’s for comment but we were unsuccessful, our calls went straight to voicemail.
+Cayman 27 reached out to the business owner for comment but we were unsuccessful.

 Police said no arrests have been made while investigations continue.

 Add Comment